Degrees & Checklists

 Degrees in Neuroscience

-The Neuroscience degrees require a strong foundation in Biology coursework as well as completion of an introductory Neuroscience sequence (Neural Systems I, Neural Systems II, and—for the 20-22 catalog—Neural Systems III).
+The Neuroscience degrees require a strong foundation in Biology coursework as well as completion of an introductory Neuroscience sequence (Neural Systems I, Neural Systems II, and—for the 20-22, 22-24, and 24-26 catalogs—Neural Systems III).
 Once this sequence is complete, students are free to choose from a range of Neuroscience electives on topics ranging from neurotechnology and programming to the neurobiology of disease to evolutionary neurobiology.

 BACHELOR OF SCIENCE AND ARTS IN NEUROSCIENCE